 The showcase houses unique collections including artist’s books, Latin American avant garde collection, musical scores, and much more!
 Items in the showcase are primarily for in-house use, and can be obtained by giving a photo identification or UCard to one of our staff members while you use the items.
 Scanning and copying from most of these items is allowed within copyright.

-Are you looking for an item that the Fine Arts Library doesn’t own?
+Are you looking for an item that the Fine Arts & Architecture Library doesn’t own?

 Need some help wading through the resources at Marriott Library?
-Library Guides are here to help!
+Subject Guides are here to help!

 Our collaboration with the Utah Arts Festival to capture their history, celebrate their 35th anniversary, and explore their future.